Azure/azure-cli/doc/extensions/authoring.md

 Also, see the [FAQ](faq.md).

-### What's differencies between host and not host source code in Azure/azure-cli-extensions
+### What's differencies between hosting and not hosting source code in Azure/azure-cli-extensions

 An advantage that hosting extension in [Azure/azure-cli-extensions](https://github.com/Azure/azure-cli-extensionsb) is that you could save the time to repeatedly build and upload the WHL file to pass some CI checks.